Jayce0625/glsan/README.md

 ### evaluation
+However, please note that end-to-end cropping and super-resolution operations are only supported for the inference process, so please run crop_dataset.py and sr_dataset.py first for training.
 To evaluate a model's performance, there are threee modes corresponding to three different cropping strategies: NoCrop, UniformlyCrop, SelfAdaptiveCrop.
 You can run following codes to switch the cropping strategy: